 Emergency Safety showers and eyewash stations provide on-the-spot decontamination, allowing workers to flush away hazardous substances that can cause injury.

 Plumbed emergency stations require scheduled servicing to ensure equipment is maintained, to reduce sediment and stagnant water issues.
-Contact Mackie Plumbing and Gas to discuss maintenance plans for emergency decontamination stations, as most emergency shower and eye wash station manufacturers recommend an annual overall servicing/ routine inspections which involves “activation or flushing” and “flow testing,” by registered plumbers.
+Contact Mackie Plumbing and Gas to discuss maintenance plans for emergency decontamination stations, as emergency shower and eye wash stations require an annual overall servicing/ routine inspections which involves “activation or flushing” and “flow testing,” by registered plumbers.